stevedonovan/luabuild/readme.md

 Note how any pure Lua components can be copied as well; these go into the `lua` directory, and will be on the module path for the default `lua52` executable.

 The global `luabuild` provides the means to add a test file.
 It became clear that Luabuild needed to do more than statically link an appropriate executable; without the means to easily test the result.
 And it was going to be necessary to also provide the traditional shared library versions of these modules and put them in a convenient place.
 Since some of these modules have a Lua part as well, these needed to be copied onto the module path as well.
 In this way, Luabuild has moved from a quick hack to being a small, flexible, source-based Lua 5.2 distribution.
-This was not my original intention, since there is already [two] big source-based distributions.
-But their bigness means that it will take a while for them to become Lua 5.2 compatible.
+This was not my original intention, since there is already two big source-based distributions.
 It seems that the [Luadist](https://github.com/LuaDist) project understands that provision for static linking provides the means to customize the Lua executable, see [this comment](https://github.com/LuaDist/Repository/issues/80) by David Manura.
 It's possible because that project uses another high-level build platform, CMake.

 ## Using luabuild